 If you exceed 12 hours per day, the online time counter becomes red, and it means that your account is in danger and it could be detected by multihunter in any moment:

 Bear in mind, that it could become red only if you did not setup the online time scheduler as suggested in our Bot Security page or if you start or stop the bot manually many times in a day and it can make the bot to be online many hours in a day.

 So the online time counter helps you to control and manage online time to avoid ban.
 It’s always up to you if you let the bot to be many hours connected to game server or not.

 Attack Recognition – Main Settings

-“Attack Recognition” feature scans all your villages every random number of minutes to detect any incoming attack.
+“Attack Recognition” feature scans all your villages (or a subset of villages defined by you) every random number of minutes to detect any incoming attack.
 It is enabled by default and is required for other features to work.
 For example, automatic evasion, showing incoming troops in Farms Tab, sending resource automatically, train troops and sound alarms when village is under attack.

-You can define minimum and maximum number of minutes to generate random time to start scanning your villages for incoming attacks.
+You can define minimum and maximum number of minutes to generate random time frequency to scan your villages.

 “Human Emulation” feature is used in travian bot to add random time to certain automatic tasks and simulate a human player interacting with your game account.
 This feature is enabled by default and you can set minimum and maximum time interval to define the random time.